outoftolerance/diffusion_studio/README.md

 ## Diffusion Settings

-- **Seed:** The input seed, integer in ASCII.
-Doesn't support hex at this time.
-Will auto-increment the seed by 1 for each of the output images.
+- **Seed:** The input seed, integer or hex format, both will work.
+Will auto-increment the seed by 1 for each of the output images in a batch so as to have variation in the outputs.
-- **Lock Seed:** If checked, will lock the seed for each of the output images.
-Implemented for future prompt mixing with knowng good seed.
+- **Lock Seed:** If checked, will lock the seed for each of the output images in a batch.
+Implemented for future prompt mixing with the same seed to get variation based on prompt rather than seed.
 - **Image Size:** Defines the size of the image to be generated for new generations.
 Remixes will use the size of the loaded input image.
 - **Guidance Scale:** How close you want the model to stick to your prompt, if it's generating output that you like then lower this value to stick closely to it when remixing.
 - **Inference Step Count:** The number of inference steps to perform during *Generation* or *Remixing*